Cuprate/monero-book/src/consensus_rules/transactions.md

 ### Minimum Decoys

-> TODO: explain this better, maybe move to it's own chapter?

-These rules are in effect from hard fork 2; a transactions must have a minimum amount of decoys, if there are enough outputs to mix with.
+These rules are in effect from hard fork 2.

-First you get the minimum and maximum amount of decoys used in the transaction.
-Then you get the total amount of inputs that don't have enough outputs to mix with and the amount that does have enough to mix with.
+First you get the [minimum and maximum amount of decoys used in the transaction](./transactions/decoys.md#minimum-and-maximum-decoys-used).

-To find out if an input has enough outputs on the chain to mix with you simply get the amount of outputs from the chain with that amount, if the amount of outputs is less than or equal to the minimum amount of decoys then it's impossible to reach the minimum amount of decoys[^input-mixable].

-Version 2 transactions are always counted as mixable[^v2-ins-mixable].
+Then you get the [amount of mixable and un-mixable inputs](./transactions/decoys.md#mixable-and-unmixable-inputs).

-If the minimum amount of decoys is less than the current minimum then the transaction is only allowed if the there is at least one input which don't have enough outputs to mix with.
+If the minimum amount of decoys used is less than the [current minimum](./transactions/decoys.md#minimum-amount-of-decoys) then the transaction is only allowed if there is at least one input which is un-mixable.
 The transaction is also only allowed up to one mixable input if another input is un-mixable[^tx-without-minimum-decoys].

-From hard-fork 12 all inputs must have the same number of decoys.

-The minimum amount of decoys:

-- hard-fork 1 does not follow these rules
-- hard-fork 2 to 5 is 2 decoys (3 ring members)
-- hard-fork 6 is 4
-- hard-fork 7 is 6
-- hard-fork 8 to 14 is 10
-- hard-fork 15 and up is 15

 Special rules[^min-decoys-special-rules]:

 - For hard-fork 15 both 10 and 15 decoys are allowed.
-- For hard-fork 8 and 9 the minimum amount of decoys in a transaction must be 10
+- From hard-fork 8 upwards the minimum amount of decoys used in a transaction must be equal to the minimum allowed.

-- For hard-fork 10 to 14 the minimum amount of decoys in a transaction must be no more than 10
+TODO ^

+### Equal Number Of Decoys

+From hard-fork 12 all inputs must have the same number of decoys[^equal-decoys].

 ### Sorted Inputs